AviroopGhosh/TAS-Forge/showcases/showcase_2/NCA_WCA_scheduling_framework.md

 ## 🙇‍♀️Step 3: Workflow for WCA Scheduling Framework
 This step outlines the complete workflow for the WCA scheduling framework—from schedule generation and GCL creation to OMNeT++ simulation and result analysis.

-### 🧍‍♂Step 3A: Solve WCA TAS Schedules using IBM CPLEX
+### 🧍‍♀️Step 3A: Solve WCA TAS Schedules using IBM CPLEX
 - From the `CPLEX_Code_Output` folder select the `output_CPLEX_code_generator_WCA.mod` file.
 - Launch CPLEX Optimization Study, and after creating an OLP project, run the `.mod` file.
 - Once executed, the **decison variables** (as shown) outputs are generated in the **Solutions** tab in CPLEX studio.